Milford Sound from Queenstown: One of New Zealand’s Best Day Trips

 Most people visiting Milford Sound opt for a 90 minute cruise though the sound and out to the coast, although you can also do a kayak tour or even a flight.
 The tour we booked included the cruise and it was awesome.
 The wind was blowing pretty hard but most people braved the conditions in order to appreciate the surroundings.
 Even though the light was bad, I think I took more photos per minute at Milford Sound than anywhere else I’ve been – at least my camera was keeping warm!

 Half the fun of a trip to Milford Sound is the journey, which is longer than it probably needs to be (if you went in a straight line from Queenstown it’d take you a fraction of the time).
 There’s been talk of putting a monorail in to open it up to more tourists from Queenstown, but the system they have now is fine in my opinion.
 It’s definitely a long day (we arrived back in Queenstown at around 6.30pm) but is more than worth it.
-You can book a bus/boat tour from Queenstown for around $100 – we did a bit of research and found the cheapest price on Nakedbus.com – check it out if you don’t have your own transport (we received a discount from Nakedbus).
+You can book a bus/boat tour from Queenstown for around $100 or you can obviously drive.
 All in all, a trip to Milford Sound is one of New Zealand’s best day trips – you won’t forget it in a hurry!